 It may be cool, it may be refreshing and it's certainly tempting ... but it's illegal.

-No matter how warm it gets, swimming in Liberty reservoirs is not allowed.
+No matter how warm it gets, swimming in the reservoirs in Baltimore County is not allowed.

-With temperatures hitting near 100 over the past few days, the Baltimore City Department of Public Works — which oversees and operates Liberty reservoir (as well as Prettyboy and Loch Raven reservoirs) — is reminding people that those caught swimming can be charged with trespassing and face a $1,000 fine and a criminal record.
+With temperatures hitting near 100 over the past few days, the Baltimore City Department of Public Works — which oversees and operates the Loch Raven, Prettyboy and Liberty reservoirs — is reminding people that those caught swimming can be charged with trespassing and face a $1,000 fine and a criminal record.

-Officials say that in 2011 there were 222 citations issued for illegal swimming at the three reservoirs.
+Officials say that in 2011, there were 222 citations issued for illegal swimming.

 A release from the public works department notes that, "The three reservoirs offer beautiful scenery with opportunities for biking, hiking, bird watching, boating and fishing.
 Reservoirs, however, are not safe for swimming and doing so can lead to tragedy."